LIFE Elia-RTE, Elia, RTE, Ecofirst

 LIFE Elia-RTE is a project that combines electrical safety of grid lines with biodiversity-friendly vegetation management by creating green corridors under high-voltage overhead lines and by relying on a multi-partner approach.
+It was run between 2011-2017, together between the Belgian TSO, Elia, French TSO, RTE, and ecological consultancy, Ecofirst.

 The practice, which involved many stakeholders including TSOs, authorities, forest owners, NGOs and academics, has some impressive results to show.
 Through its efforts the LIFE Elia-RTE team managed to restore 20 ha of natural habitats and improve the biodiversity network by creating connecting zones between core areas of conservation.
 By relying on local partnerships, they also succeeded in improving acceptance for high-voltage grid lines.